Improving Email Deliverability: The Role of DNS Records Explained

 DKIM Records

 DKIM (DomainKeys Identified Mail) is an email authentication method that adds an encrypted digital signature to each outgoing email.
-This
+This signature is hidden from view within the email header and helps mail servers detect any tampering, preventing spoofing attempts where someone tries to send emails pretending to be from your domain.

 The DKIM setup involves two keys: